πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Rule: if you're using a value as a boolean, just test it: if (x) / if (!x).
+Rule of thumb: if you're using a value as a boolean, just test it directly with if (x) or if (!x).
 Never compare to true.
-If you really need 0/1, use the !!x idiom below.
+If you really need a clean 0/1, use the !!x idiom below.

 Bug 2: = vs ==